blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 ### History
 Monte Carlo methods trace their origins to the 1940s, when they were developed as part of the Manhattan Project to aid in the [design of nuclear weapons](https://www.lanl.gov/media/publications/actinide-research-quarterly/1123-hitting-the-jackpot-the-birth-of-the-monte-carlo-method).
-Pioneered by scientists such as [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Ulam) and [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann), these methods were used to model complex physical processes, including neutron diffusion in fission reactions.
+Pioneered by scientists such as [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Ulam) and [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann), these methods were used to model complex physical processes, including neutron diffusion in fusion reactions.
 The fundamental idea was to use random sampling to approximate solutions to otherwise intractable mathematical problems, leveraging the power of early computers to perform large-scale simulations.
 The name *Monte Carlo* was inspired by the famous casino in Monaco, reflecting the role of chance in the method.

 {{< figure src="mc_pi_estimation.png" id="mc_pi" caption="A canoncial demonstration of the Monte Carlo approach involves the estimation of $\pi$ without geometrical relationships.
 As points are randomly scattered inside a unit square, some fall within an inscribed unit circle, and some do not; as the number of points approaches infinity, the fraction of points that land inside the circle approaches $\pi/4$ [source: [Iván Mauricio Cely Toro](https://mauriciocely.github.io/blog/2020/08/05/estimating-pi-using-the-monte-carlo-method/)]." numbered=true >}}

 A major advance came in the 1950s with the introduction of the Metropolis algorithm by Nicholas Metropolis and his colleagues Marshall Rosenbluth, Arianna Rosenbluth, Augusta Teller, and Edward Teller at Los Alamos National Laboratory.
 This method combined Monte Carlo techniques with the mathematics of Markov Chains -- theoretical frameworks that describe sequences of possible events in which the probability of each event depends only on the state attained in the previous event, not the full history.
 This *memoryless* property of Markov Chains makes them especially useful for exploring complex parameter spaces in a controlled (yet random) fashion.
 In the Metropolis algorithm, a Markov Chain is constructed in such a way that, over time, it produces samples from a desired probability distribution -- or, equivalently, yields a set of parameters that minimizes a cost function (more on this equivalency in the [Algorithm]({{< ref "2-mcmc-mv-swim/#algorithm" >}}) section).

 Why would anyone want to do this?
-Well, in short, there quite a few ways in which nuclear fission does not happen, and Nicholas Metropolis and his colleagues wanted very badly for it to happen.
+Well, in short, there quite a few ways in which nuclear fusion does not happen, and Nicholas Metropolis and his colleagues wanted very badly for it to happen.
 I would say more, but that's literally all I know, and even if I did know more, I probably wouldn't say more -- apologies in advance to Iran, South Korea, and Saudi Arabia.

 {{< figure src="markov_chain.png" id="markov_chain" width="200" caption="A diagram representing a two-state Markov process.
 The numbers are the probability of changing from one state to another state [source: [Wikipedia Commons](https://en.wikipedia.org/wiki/Markov_chain)]." numbered=true >}}